 In Forms 5 and 6, pupils have the opportunity to study Higher Modern Studies.
 The course focuses on 'Democracy in the United Kingdom,' 'Social inequality in the United Kingdom,' and social, economic and political issues in South Africa as our 'World Powers' study.

-In Form 6, pupils have the option to progress to Advanced Higher level and the course on 'Comparative Politics.'
-The course is a comparative study of Scottish, UK and US political systems, political ideologies, voting systems and wider participation in the political system.
+In Form 6, pupils have the option to progress to Advanced Higher level and the course on 'Political Issues.'
+The course is a study of the Scottish and UK political systems alongside other political systems such as the USA, political ideologies, voting systems and wider participation in the political system.

 Staffing, Departmental Facilities and Accommodation

 There are six History and Modern Studies teachers.
 The department is situated in spacious and bright accommodation in the Bonar Hall Building and is generously equipped with five classrooms, a study area for pupils and a dedicated departmental ICT Suite.
 Each teaching room is equipped with PCs, Video Projectors and 'Apple TV', with all pupils having access to an iPad which is critical to the independent research associated with a study of the subject.

 The department offers a varied and engaging programme beyond the classroom which aims to place pupil learning in the context of the events and issues studied.
 In recent years, pupils have had the opportunity to visit the WW1 Battlefields in Belgium and France, and experience the extraordinary history of Berlin.
 The department has also taken pupils on trips to Washington DC and New York City as well as Krakow in Poland.
 There is also an annual visit to the Scottish Parliament.
 The department organises an annual Advanced Higher conference and welcomes a range of visiting speakers throughout the session.

 The department has two thriving co-curricular societies which meet during lunch breaks.